jobrouter/typo3-process/Documentation/dashboard.rst

 Instance starts
 ===============

-The instance starts can be visually displayed with a Dashboard widget:
+The number of instance starts per day can be visually displayed with a Dashboard
+widget:

 .. figure:: _images/dashboard-widget-instance-starts.png
    :alt: Instance Starts widget